beccccaboo/emporium/README.md

 2.`Consumer`: The consumer is the last enterprise in the entire process.
 Consumer will place an order for a particular item from the list of available item provided by the supplier.
 Consumer has 3 organizations under him which are admin, manager and worker
     -    `Consumer Admin` : He will monitor the entire operation and will assign consumer managers for the tasks.
     -    `Consumer Manager` : This organisation will keep track of supplies and will place and order for required items.
 This role will also look after the invoices for the items.
 He can even raise a request for the items so that any supplier can fullfill that request.
-This role will also assign Consumer worker for the job
+This role will also assign Consumer worker for the job.
     -    `Consumer worker` : This organisation has a task to go and pick the order placed by the consumer manager.

 3. `Supplier`: The Supplier Enterprise will raise a request of the extra items available and the items they wish to sell or donate to the community.
 These items can be viewed by the consumers who are in need for those items.
 Supplier can also put a cost for the particular items.
 There are 3 organisations under the supplier enterprise which are admin, manager and worker.